nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 A boolean JSON flag that instructs anything using the schema that this parameter/field is deprecated and should not be used.
 This can be useful to generate messages telling the user that a parameter has changed between versions.

-JSON schema states that this is an informative key only, but in `nf-validation` this will cause a validation error if the parameter/field is used.
+JSON schema states that this is an informative key only, but in `nf-schema` this will cause a validation error if the parameter/field is used.

 !!! tip